dalinkstone/dalinkstone/README.md

 # 👋 Hello!

-## My name is `Dalin Stone` and I am currently an `Account Executive` at `docker` 🐋
+## My name is `Dalin Stone` and I am currently a `Technical Support Engineer` at `docker` 🐋
 ### I work on growing the docker user base.

 ### 🛠️ Current `outside of work` project:
-- Go programming projects
+- Medsistra.com

 ### 🛠️ Things I am *currently* working on `at work`:
-- Random collateral involving Docker material
+- First Docker Desktop UI contribution in TypeScript

 ### ✅ Things I *accomplished* `at work`:
-- $400k generated pipeline in first 60 days
+- TypeScript contribution to Docker Desktop UI
-- First deal closed in only 7 days (prospect email to signed order form)
+- Chrome extension for displaying information on an as needed basis

 ### ✅ Things I *accomplished* in `previous roles`:
 - *@Abnormal Security*: Created KPI and SLA metrics dashboards in DataBricks using SQL for my team of 30 analysts as an after hours project to support my team